AndersDeath/diary2/000-current.md

 # 10 März - Sonnstag - Berlin - 537 Tag der Einwanderung - Cold Sunny

 Standard Sunday has been finished.
 It's really sad because I would like to have a rest for one more week.
+I hung a mirror to my bathroom and this is good.